 If you’re volunteering on a Teaching or Childcare project with International Volunteer HQ, be sure to familiarize yourself with our volunteer activity ideas to help prepare for your upcoming volunteer program.

 These activity ideas have been shared by previous IVHQ volunteers, who have found the exercises to be effective when working with children.
 The volunteering activities below are also helpful if you’re looking for community service ideas or ways to volunteer in your own community.

 Childcare Activity Ideas

-While some of the tasks required of IVHQ volunteers working in orphanages or childcare centers is structured and required on a daily basis, such as teaching, cleaning, and cooking, there are many occasions when volunteers need to show initiative to ensure the children are occupied and learning, while having fun.
+While some of the tasks required of IVHQ volunteers working in childcare centers is structured and required on a daily basis, such as teaching, cleaning, and cooking, there are many occasions when volunteers need to show initiative to ensure the children are occupied and learning, while having fun.